W. A. G. Payment Solutions

-W. A. G. Payment Solutions, trading as Eurowag, is a business which processes freight and road payments across Europe.
+W. A. G. Payment Solutions, trading as Eurowag, is a Czech business which processes freight and road payments across Europe.
 The company is listed on the London Stock Exchange and is a constituent of the FTSE 250 Index.

 History

 The company was founded by Martin Vohánka as a petroleum trader in the Czech Republic under the name "W. A. G. Group" in 1995.
 It launched its payment services platform, which operated under the trade name of "Eurowag", in 2000.
 As of May 2021, the company was owned 59.1% by Vohánka and 32.7% by TA Associates.

 The company was the subject of an initial public offering on the London Stock Exchange in October 2021.
+The flotation badly "misfired" reducing the company's valuation from the value predicted of £1.4 billion to just £0.7 billion.

-Then, in November 2021, the company acquired WebEye, a telematics business.
-In April 2022, it collaborated with a Fintech company, Factris, to offer "Eurowag Cash", which enables customers to factor their customer invoices.
+In April 2022, it collaborated with a Fintech company, Factris, to offer "Eurowag Cash".
+Eurowag Cash enables customers to factor their customer invoices.

+In November 2022, the company acquired WebEye, a telematics business.
+Then, in October 2022, it agreed to acquire a Polish business developing fleet management software, Inelo Group.

 Operations

-The company processes fuel and toll payments for heavy goods vehicle driver across Europe.
+The company (i) processes fuel and toll payments for heavy goods vehicle drivers across Europe and (ii) offers fleet management, compliance and telematics services.

+Approximately 313,000 trucks were using its software in 2025.